cshuler/Am_Samoa_WUDR_ASPA/docs/acess.rst

 **WaterSourceTypeCV**

- the high level description of the water source type : Groundwater
+The high level description of the water source type. :  E.g. (Groundwater)

 URL ~